yargalot/Angular-HMR/readme.md

 ## How it works
 This will inject the new controller / template then reload the state in UI Router

-Say your stucture was all like
+Say your structure was all like

 ```
 angular